-Yes, which amounts must be deposited with the Central Bank -
+Yes, the following amounts must be deposited with the Central Bank:

 General insurers PGK2m

-Life insurers Life insurers PGK4m plus,
+Life insurers Life insurers

+PGK4m plus, the

-the Central Bank may
+Central Bank may

-require that the life insurer
+require that the life

+insurer be entitled

-be entitled to the benefit of
+to the benefit of an

-an approved guarantee of
+approved guarantee

-not less than PGK4m
+of not less than

+PGK4m

-A life insurer shall also establish a statutory fund for all policyholder assets (separate funds for PNG policies and offshore policies),
+A life insurer shall also establish a statutory fund for all policyholder assets (separate funds for PNG policies and offshore policies).

-PGK 3.53 = US\$1.00 as at January 1, 2022.
+PGK 3.52 = US\$1.00 as at January 1, 2023.